carlostome/Dissection-thesis/README.md

   + `src/Thesis/Dissection/Load.agda` : Function _load_ and related properties.
   + `src/Thesis/Dissection/Relation.agda` : Relation over generic Zipper (Configurations in the paper) and the proof of well-foundedness.

+The code typechecks in Agda version 2.5.3 and standard library version 0.14